nwutils/nw-builder/README.md

 #### options.version
 Type: `String`
-Default value: `'lastest'`
+Default value: `'latest'`

 The version of node-webkit you want to use.
-Per default it looks up the lastest version.
+Per default it looks up the latest version.
 [Here is a list](https://github.com/rogerwang/node-webkit/wiki/Downloads-of-old-versions) of all available releases

 #### options.platforms
 Type: `Array`